mdjahidhasan009/JavaScript-Note/loop.md

 // Output: 1, 2, 3, Loop was stopped due to an exception.
 ```

+## `forEach` vs `map`
+#### Return Value
+* `forEach`: Does not return a new array.
+It is used for side effects (e.g., updating variables outside the loop).
+* `map`: Returns a new array with the results of calling a provided function on every element in the array.

+#### Chaining
+* `forEach`: Cannot be chained with other array methods.
+* `map`: Can be chained with other array methods (e.g., `filter`, `reduce`, `sort`).

+#### Mutability
+* `forEach`: Does not mutate the original array.
+But it can be used to modify the elements of the original array.
+* `map`: Does not mutate the original array; it returns a new array.

 ## `Array.prototype.some()`
 The some() method in JavaScript is used to determine whether at least one element in an array satisfies a condition
 specified by a given function.
 It iterates over the array and applies the function to each element until it finds one
 that returns true.
 If such an element is found, the method returns true; otherwise, it returns false.
 This method is
 particularly useful when you need to check if any element in an array meets a certain criterion.

 **Example**